epowers234/Powers-Data-Science-Portfolio/TidyData-Project/README.md

 ## Data Processing and Analysis

 1.   **Tidying the data**
-   - Used the Pandas library.
+   - Used the pandas library.
    - Followed basic tidy data commands such as df.melt, df.dropna(), df.str.split, df.str.replace, and df.rename.
 2.   **Generating a stacked barplot**
    - Used From Data to Viz as a starting point.